Nicoll Highway MRT station: Relocation and opening

 On 29 September 2005, the LTA marked the start of the new station's construction with a groundbreaking ceremony, during which the diaphragm walls were first installed.
-Due to the tunnels' collapse, the completion date of CCL Stage 1 was delayed from 2007 to 2009, and pushed further to 2010.
+Due to the tunnels' collapse, the completion date of CCL Stage 1 was delayed from 2007 to 2009, and later pushed further to 2010.
 On 26 January 2010, Raymond Lim, the transport minister, announced that the station, together with the rest of CCL Stages 1 and 2, would begin operations on 17 April that year.
 Prior to the station's opening, passengers were offered a preview of the station during the CCL Discovery open house on 4 April.

 Station details

 Name and location

 As the name suggests, the station is located near Nicoll Highway underneath Republic Avenue, in the Central Region of Singapore.
 The name of the station was also its working name.
 In an LTA naming poll, two other names for the station, Kampong Glam and Sultan Gate, were shortlisted.
 While these names were intended to reflect the history and heritage of the area, they were considered unsuitable for the relocated station.
 With strong public support, the station retained its working name.

 Surrounding developments include Golden Mile Tower, Golden Sultan Plaza, The Concourse and The Plaza.
 The station is located on the west bank of the Kallang Basin and near the Kallang River, where the Kallang Water Sports Centre and Marina Promenade Park are situated.
 The station also serves the Hajjah Fatimah Mosque.